tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-05-05-executive-dashboards.md

 📈📈📈

 Maybe there's a blind spot in my consulting.
-When you put a plan together that says "If you invest $$ into activities X, Y and Z then over 2 years we can achieve $$$" - then there's some kind of assumption, either explicit or implicit that activities X, Y and Z will produce results.
+When you put a plan together that says "If you invest \$$ into activities X, Y and Z then over 2 years we can achieve \$$$" - then there's some kind of assumption, either explicit or implicit that activities X, Y and Z will produce results.

 It's kind of obvious that you have to find evidence for this *historically* - I like to show how investing in these activities has paid off previously, or how a similar situation worked out for a similar business.

 But perhaps I could better articulate how this *future* investment will play out.
-Linking to investing to clear outputs that will lead to results.
+Not just a business model showing X, Y and Z with revenue potential but actually showing how you would measure progress on each initiative.
+Linking the investment to clear outputs that will lead to results.
 Hmm..

 📈📈📈